WorkbenchClient

 Name of the file.
 File must be located in the server’s working directory.
 The wildcard characters “?” and “*” are supported.
 A ZIP file is automatically generated and downloaded when multiple files are specified.

-- show_progressbool, default:
+show_progressbool, default: True

 Whether to show a progress bar during the download.

-None
+target_dirstr, default: None

-, in which case the client working directory is used.
+Path to a local directory to download the files to.
+The default is None, in which case the client working directory is used.

-- Returns:
+Returns:

 str